Updated July 11, 2023

 The term “market risk” (MR) refers to the possibility that an investor might experience significant losses in the future due to factors that influence the performance of the overall market in which they operate.

 Diversification cannot eliminate the MR, but it can only hedge it to a certain extent.
 Some of the most common examples of MR include recessions, changes in interest rates, political turmoil, terrorist attacks, and natural disasters.
 MR is also popularly known as systematic risk.

 Explanation of Market Risk

-The total investment risk can be broadly categorized into MR and specific/ unsystematic risk.
-Unlike specific risk, MR can’t be linked to the performance of any particular company or industry, rather, it depends on the performance of the overall market.
-Hence, an investor must keep an eye on the macroeconomic variables associated with the financial market.
+The total investment risk broadly categorizes into MR and specific/ unsystematic risk.
+Unlike specific risk, MR can’t be linked to the performance of any particular company or industry; rather, it depends on the overall market’s performance.
+Hence, an investor must monitor the macroeconomic variables associated with the financial market.
 Examples of such macroeconomic variables include interest rates, inflation, fiscal deficits, and the balance of payments.

 How to Hedge Market Risk?

 Hedging refers to holding two or more opposing positions simultaneously to counterbalance any unanticipated losses from one position with some gains from another.
 As mentioned, hedging MR is just one of the ways to manage trading risk.
 Investors use different hedging strategies to safeguard themselves against unexpected market volatility.

 Some investors prefer to use options trading as it allows them to hedge their positions through risk reversal and delta hedging.
 Some other investors opt for future contracts to hedge their positions on stocks, bonds, commodities, etc., by largely eliminating the uncertainty about the underlying security’s future price.